Voxbone? Who are they?

 J

-I had the same problem today but I managed to speak to someone on the other end of the line.
+I had the same problem today, but I managed to speak with someone on the other end of the line.
 The person started asking me questions about my business.
-(At that moment, I had no signal on my phone).
-I told him I would call him back from my landline.
+(At that moment, I didn't have any signal on my phone.)
+I told them I would call them back from my landline.

-1. Indeed, the number is masked by the company Voxbone in Brussels... but after a long debate, they wouldn’t give me any more information about the owner of the line.
-They told me they cannot control fraudulent activities using their numbers. (pffff... that’s a good one!)
+1. Indeed, the number is masked by the company Voxbone in Brussels ... but after a long debate, they wouldn't give me more information about the owner of the line.
+They told me they can't control fraudulent activities using their numbers. (pffff... that's a good one!)

-2. France Telecom technical service confirms that the number in question is masked and comes from a "call center".
+2. France Telecom's technical service confirms that the number in question is masked and comes from a "call center"

 P.S. ... sorry for the mistakes ;)